 In addition, the Fund has no investments in companies which are active in the fossil fuel sector.
-During the next reference periods CIP will continue to monitor this indicator to seek continued alignment to our Responsible Investment Policy and the Fund's ESG & Climate Standards.
+During the next reference periods the Fund will continue to monitor this indicator to seek continued alignment to CIP's Responsible Investment Policy and the Fund's ESG Standards.

 Throughout the year, the Fund has worked on establishing procedures for collecting relevant data to calculate these indicators more accurately.
-Where possible, the Fund has incorporated reporting requirements into contracts with suppliers and contractors to ensure higher data quality.
+Where possible the Fund incorporated reporting requirements into contracts with suppliers and contractors to ensure higher data quality.
 Additionally, the Fund has refined and aligned the methodology behind these calculations with the prevailing regulations and methodology.
 Moreover, the Fund has assessed supplier emissions and integrated these findings into the overall ESG requirements.